mjordan/islandora_feeds/README.md

 #### Basic settings

-* Attach to content type: select the content type you created in the previous paragraph
+* Attach to content type: select "Use standalone form"
 * Periodic import: Off
 * Import on submission: Check this if you want to start a batch import by creating a single node of your content type